r3c/winp/readme.md

 GitHub or compile from source, unpack anywhere you want then run `Winp.exe`.

 - Click "Configure" button to change server bindings or locations (optional).
-- Click "Start services" button to download and start required packages (accept Windows network prompts if need be).
+- Click "Start services" button to download, configure and start packages.
+- Wait for a few minutes (on first start) and accept Windows network prompts.

 You should see all packages in "Running" status (or "Ready" for phpMyAdmin which doesn't execute as a background service).
-A new browser windows will also open to http://localhost/ or whatever URL you set as first location.
+Click the "Open browser" button to have your default browser open to http://localhost/ or whatever URL you set as first location.

 If you didn't change default configuration you can also navigate to http://localhost/phpmyadmin/ to open PhpMyAdmin.